symfony2admingenerator/symfony2admingenerator.github.com/documentation/form-advanced.markdown

         widget: single_text
 {% endhighlight %}

 ### Use a collection type

-By default collections are represented by a double list selector but sometimes, you'll wan't to create a collection type.
+By default collections are represented by a double list selector, but sometimes                                                                                         you'll want to create a collection type.

 {% highlight yaml %}
 params: